egh/ledger-autosync/README.rst

 Testing
 -------

 ledger-autosync uses nose for tests.
-To test, run `nosetest` in the project directory.
+To test, run `nosetests` in the project directory.
 This will test the ledger, hledger and ledger-python interfaces.
-To test a single interface, use `nosetest -a hledger`.
-To test the generic code, use `nosetest -a generic`.
-To test both, use `nosetest -a generic -a hledger`.
-For some reason `nosetest -a '!hledger'` will not work.
+To test a single interface, use `nosetests -a hledger`.
+To test the generic code, use `nosetests -a generic`.
+To test both, use `nosetests -a generic -a hledger`.
+For some reason `nosetests -a '!hledger'` will not work.

 .. _ledger: http://ledger-cli.org/
 .. _hledger: http://hledger.org/